hippalectryon-0/xr-scipy/README.md

 and returns an xarray object with the computed data.
 This enables more xarray-oriented data analysis with scipy.

-Other usage/options are kept almost the same to the original scipy function.
+Other usage/options are kept almost the same as the original scipy function.

 # Example